 4. Redesign forms in Power Apps

-Benefits of PowerApps over InfoPath
+What are the benefits of PowerApps over InfoPath

 By migrating your forms or apps from InfoPath, you can reap the benefits of Power Apps development.
 Here are some of the advantages of migrating your forms to Power Apps: